 - Designation Review Committee

-Advises Commission and staff on complex, contentious and high profile designation review cases passed to Historic England from the Department for Culture, Media and Sport (DCMS).
+Advises Commission and staff on complex, contentious and high profile designation review cases passed to Historic England from the Department for Digital, Culture, Media and Sport (DCMS).

 Committees to help manage internal business

 The Historic Estate Conservation Committee monitors and advises Commission on the conservation and maintenance of the properties within the National Heritage Collection (NHC).
 The NHC is managed by the English Heritage Trust.

 The following three committees advise on internal Historic England Business:

 There are four non-executive panels to advise staff on policy and practice in specialist fields (Battlefields Panel, Historic Parks and Gardens Panel, Historic Wrecks Panel and the Industrial Archaeology Panel).

 From 2016 meetings of the above panels are arranged ad hoc according to need.
 Attendance at meetings is drawn from the wider expert group as appropriate.